 You can use search for more sustainable wrapping paper, which exists!
 Check out this company, Wrappily, and learn more about the whys and why nots of paper packaging.

-You can use brown paper packaging (tied up with string!) that is recyclable or compostable.
+You can use brown paper packaging (tied up with string!) and waterproof stickers that are recyclable or compostable.
 You can also use tea towels, fabric, old newspapers or maps.
 The ideas are endless!

 Need more ideas?
 Or want to learn more about how to live with more environmentally friendly items or actions?
 Check out this website for ideas!
 I’ve followed the founder, Kathryn Kellogg, on social media for several years and she is creative, kind, and always finding new ways to help you support the life you want to lead.